AdrienBlassiau/wingspan-stats/README.md

 - **First**, write all your score on a **scores.csv** file,
 - **Then**, create a beautiful resume of all you games by running the script !
 It looks like this :

+NOTE : you can download the latest release of the project, which is available here : https://github.com/AdrienBlassiau/wingspan-stats/releases

 ![Alt text](img/example.png?raw=true "Title")

 ## Q&A for package users